briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of [Section 5747.08][ORC Section 5747.08] of the Ohio R.C., a taxpayer shall automatically receive an extension for the filing of the Municipality's income tax return.
+    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of [Section 5747.08][ORC 5747.08] of the Ohio R.C., a taxpayer shall automatically receive an extension for the filing of the Municipality's income tax return.
 The extended due date of the Municipality's income tax return shall be the same as the extended due date of the state income tax return.